Wayne Maunder: As Scott Lancer

-The fictitious Scott Lancer was born in California, but reared in Boston, Massachusetts by his maternal grandfather Harlan Garrett.
+The fictitious Scott Lancer was born in California but reared in Boston, Massachusetts by his maternal grandfather Harlan Garrett.
 A Civil War veteran, Scott was a lieutenant in the cavalry under General Philip Sheridan.
 He spent time in a Confederate States of America prisoner of war camp.
 He attended Harvard University and was once engaged to a girl named Julie Dennison.

-By contrast to Scott, Johnny Lancer, played by James Stacy, Scott's half-brother, was born to a Mexican woman and had been a gunslinger under the name Johnny Madrid for several years, then he attempted to settle on the family's Lancer ranch.
+In contrast to Scott, Johnny Lancer, Scott's half brother played by James Stacy, was born to a Mexican woman, had been a gunslinger under the name Johnny Madrid for several years, and then attempted to settle on the family's Lancer ranch.

 As the educated older son of Andrew Duggan's patriarchal figure of Murdoch Lancer, Maunder wore short hair and removed the moustache from his Custer role.